Proudly Serving Baltimore

 Pipe Lining or Cured In Place Piping (CIPP) is unlike pipe bursting in that we are not replacing the pipe, but rather repairing it from the inside.
 First, we may need to create an access point.
 If there is an existing cleanout (which there often is), we may not need to do any digging at all!
 We will insert a device into the pipe which creates a durable resin liner where the damage is.
 The resin undergoes a fast curing process and is then ready to resume service.
 This method is often minimally invasive and can be done fairly quickly, at a reasonable cost.
 The biggest downside of CIPP is that we cannot replace long lengths of pipe—like an old sewer line that has completely collapsed over time.

 Interested in repairing your clogged sewer without the hassle of tearing up your lawn?
-For trenchless repair service in Baltimore County, contact the expert plumbers at Prime Plumbing to schedule your service online or call [site_info_phone_number] today!
+For trenchless repair service in Baltimore County, contact the expert plumbers at Prime Plumbing to schedule your service online or call 443-741-1129 today!

 Revolutionizing Sewer Repair with Robotics